As an expectant mother, many things are running through your mind daily about how to take care of the coming baby.

 You’re going to want to look for baby-friendly, hypoallergenic fabrics when buying crib sheets.

 Our advice is to try material like organic cotton that will not irritate your baby’s skin.
-Also, it is best to find sheets dyed with natural colors for that same reason.
+Also, it is best to find fresh sheets dyed with natural colors for that same reason.

 You’ll want to choose something soft and durable so that it’s comfortable for the baby’s skin and lasts long enough not to bust your budget.